-Gather co-founder and VP of Customer Experience Alex Lassiter breaks down how common misconceptions about events may be costing restaurants sales.
+Gather co-founder and senior vice president of sales Alex Lassiter breaks down how common misconceptions about events may be costing restaurants sales.

-Gather co-founder and VP of Customer Experience Alex Lassiter reveals how events and catering can diversify a restaurant’s revenue stream, helping it to survive in a difficult market.
+Gather co-founder and senior vice president of sales Alex Lassiter reveals how events and catering can diversify a restaurant’s revenue stream, helping it to survive in a difficult market.